wp-plugins/tabby-responsive-tabs/readme.txt

 If you find the plugin useful I would also appreciate a review on the [plugin review page](http://wordpress.org/support/view/plugin-reviews/tabby-reponsive-tabs/ "Tabby Responsive Tabs plugin reviews")

+= It doesn't work =

-If the isn't working for you, please read the documentation to check whether your issue is answered already.
+If the plugin isn't working for you, please read the documentation to check whether your issue is answered already.
 If your issue is not addressed here, please post a question on the [plugin support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") so we have an opportunity to try to get it working before you leave a review.

 == Other Notes ==